 However, as scalars are still required by the regulators, at least in UK DB pension space, this website starts by considering how to derive “discount rates” as sensibly as we can.
 We will need to deal with some terminology and background.
 We can then move on to the contracts considered, the other variables taken into account and pricing approaches, following which we can look at outcomes, shown as dynamic charts (now all in HTML5 rather than in Flash).

 We had a new TPR consultation during 2020, upon which my comments are here.
 With more since then, I have really lost interest because I regard TPR as the problem.
-More recently, we’ve had the Mansion House proposals.
+Just a week ago (see summary here), we’ve seen new Mansion House reforms proposed (the 2023 proposals never came to fruition).
 While it’s still too early to sense what’s really happening, they’re hardly compatible with TPR’s risk aversion.

 Ultimately, I am driven to the conclusion that actuaries should stop using discount rates alone for long-term projects with specified intended outcomes because cashflows are the key elements and scalars alone are inappropriate.
 As mentioned above, if we can't even do simple stuff, can we really solve complex problems?